Azure/azure-powershell/src/ChangeAnalysis/examples/Get-AzChangeAnalysis.md

 ARG_3dd199c6-cfec-421a-bcd3-797c08de63bc_0ee1aacb-523b-40bd-96a0-00fed2f47380_132711384626690000_132712151317657566 Microsoft.ChangeAnalysis/changes
 ```

-This command lists the changes of a resource id within the specified time range.
+This command lists the changes of a resource within the specified time range.
 `StartTime` and `EndTime` are UTC date formats.